Neutron star mass-radius constraints using the high-frequency QPOs of GRB 200415A: Crust equilibrium and torsional oscillations

 \section{Crust equilibrium and torsional oscillations}

 Matter in the neutron star crust forms a Coulomb lattice, which behaves as a solid (or liquid crystal).
 As a result, under perturbations the torsional oscillations are favored.
-Since the matter in the core (inner or outer) behaves as a nearly uniform density fluid the torsional oscillations are confined only in the crust.
+Since the core (inner or outer) behaves as a fluid, the torsional oscillations are confined only in the crust, in the absence of rotation.
 Thus for a given EOS describing the core and the crust and for a given central density, one can construct a neutron star model by integrating the Tolman-Oppenheimer-Volkoff (TOV) equations starting with appropriate initial conditions at the center.
 Here, we take a different approach, specifying only the crust EOS and integrating the TOV equations inwards (starting at the star’s surface), for various sets of mass $M$ and radius $R$ (see \cite{SNIO2013a} for details).
+With this approach, one has to select two boundary conditions ($M$ and $R$), but one can avoid the uncertainty in the core EOS.

 For the present study, we adopt the same phenomenological family of crust EOS constructed by \cite{OI2003,OI2007}, the so-called OI-EOSs.
-For this family of EOS the bulk energy per nucleon, for zero-temperature uniform nuclear matter, is expressed in the vicinity of the saturation density for the symmetric nuclear matter, $n_0$, as a function of the baryon number density, $n_{\rm b}$, and the asymmetry parameter, $\alpha$, as
+For this family of EOSs the bulk energy per nucleon, for zero-temperature uniform nuclear matter, is expressed in the vicinity of the saturation density for the symmetric nuclear matter, $n_0$, as a function of the baryon number density, $n_{\rm b}$, and the asymmetry parameter, $\alpha$, as